sirosen/globus-sdk-python/docs/services/timer.rst

 Helper Objects
 --------------

-The main helper users should use is the one for constructing Transfer Timers:
+A helper is provided for constructing Transfer Timers:

 .. autoclass:: TransferTimer
    :members: